alexrzem/rzem-ai/src/pages/flux_101/lesson4/lesson4_guide.md

 By the end of this lesson, participants will:

--   Understand LoRA technology and its advantages for model customization
+-   Understand LoRA technology and its advantages for model customisation
 -   Find, evaluate, and implement existing LoRAs effectively
 -   Plan and execute custom LoRA training projects
--   Combine multiple LoRAs for complex customizations
+-   Combine multiple LoRAs for complex customisations
 -   Troubleshoot LoRA-related issues and optimize performance
 -   Apply LoRAs in professional workflows and client projects